Skip to main content

 Although that is the exact point of having surround sound, if the source isn’t mixed with a specific standard, it can end up sounding a bit off.
 Certain noises might get muffled for no reason, with sound also changing the color ever so slightly.

-That is why you should try many different virtual surround sounds before deciding for a specific one.
-Some might not work all that great for you, maybe because of the tuning, perhaps because of the shape of your ears.
+That is why you should try many different virtual surround sounds before deciding on a specific one.
+Some might not work that great for you.
+Maybe because of the tuning, or perhaps because of the shape of your ears.
 Getting things right is tricky, so don’t hesitate to take your time.

 Can You Add Virtual Surround Sound to Any Headphones?